Updated August 2023

 Self-Guided Covered Bridge Tours

-If you don’t want to take the bus tour of the covered bridges but still want to see them, then take a self-guided tour.
+Please note that this year there are NO bus tours being offered.
+All of the covered bridge tours will be self-guided.
 The Columbia Montour Visitors Bureau has prepared a map with suggested driving routes, locations, and the history behind each covered bridge.
 Here are three ways to get a map:

 - Download a copy to print at home